 Derek Vesey is a corporate partner in the Toronto office with a broad practice encompassing syndicated loan transactions, infrastructure and payment financing, private equity and general corporate matters.
 He has played a lead role in numerous major syndicated credit facilities acting for both borrowers and lenders, and is actively involved in the firm's private equity group.
 He also provides advice to clients involved in public-private infrastructure projects, and has acted on a large number of public and private acquisitions as well as numerous corporate reorganisations.
-He has been recognised for banking and finance in Chambers Global: The World's Leading Lawyers for Business and as a repeatedly recommended lawyer in the areas of corporate mid-market law and project finance in The Canadian Legal Lexpert Directory.
-He obtained his LLB from Osgoode Hall Law School, and was called to the Ontario Bar in 1998.
+He is recognised as a leading lawyer in Chambers Global: The World's Leading Lawyers for Business and Chambers Canada for Banking & Finance; The Best Lawyers in Canada for Banking and Finance Law and Project Finance Law; the Lexpert Guide to the Leading US/Canada Cross-border Corporate Lawyers in Canada in Banking and Financial Institutions; and Who's Who Legal: Banking.
+He obtained his LLB from Osgoode Hall Law School and was called to the Ontario Bar in 1998.